 When her job called on her to advise a distressed start-up, she used what she learned in Turnarounds, an intense week-long elective that requires analyzing several dozen case studies that taught her to “take a broken company, form an investment thesis, identify key fixes, and strategize a profitable exit.
 It honed my strategic, operational, negotiation, and presentation skills.
 You deploy the whole MBA curriculum.”

-It’s been two years now since Chantalat graduated with an MBA, and she still draws upon it every day: from tactical skills to leadership.
+It’s been a few years now since Chantalat graduated with an MBA, and she still draws upon it every day: from tactical skills to leadership.
 Just the other day, the CEO delivered the highest compliment to Chantalat and the chief of operations, who manage the company’s day-to-day business.

 “You two run the company so well for me now,” he said, “I have time to do all this fun business.”